 BY AURELIA MOUTON

-Die Matie papers were defaced and scattered around the Stellenbosch University (SU) terrain after the publication of a front-page photograph that featured two men kissing at the annual Soen In Die Laan (“Kiss in the Avenue”) event on 30 July 2010.
+Copies of Die Matie were defaced and scattered around Stellenbosch University (SU) after the publication of a front-page photograph that featured two men kissing at the annual Soen In Die Laan (“Kiss in the Avenue”) event on 30 July 2010.

 “I never realised the impact it would have, to be honest.
-I knew it would fluff a few feathers, but the fact that it created so much liberation for so many people was a definite highlight”, said Vanessa Smeets, former Die Matie photo editor (2010-2011) and photographer of the renowned photo.
+I knew it would fluff a few feathers, but the fact that it created so much liberation for so many people was a definite highlight,” said Vanessa Smeets, former photo editor (2010-2011) of Die Matie and photographer of the renowned photo.

 The kissing event formed part of what was known as “Matie Week”,a week-long fundraiser hosted by the SU Student Representative Council (SRC).
-Lesbigay, SU’s Pride society at the time, had invited students from the University of Cape (UCT) and the University of the Western Cape (UWC) to join them at the event in solidarity, as many queer students had felt intimidated by the mostly heterosexual crowd.
+Lesbigay, SU’s Pride Society, had invited students from the University of Cape Town (UCT) and the University of the Western Cape (UWC) to join them at the event in solidarity, as many queer students had felt intimidated by the mostly heterosexual crowd.
 The two men in the photograph were identified as UCT students, Bjorn Czepan and Mark Dean Brown.

-“The photo actually magnified the blatant homophobia on campus, not only from white Afrikaans males but most males of any race.
+“The photo actually magnified the blatant homophobia on campus not only from white Afrikaans males but most males of any culture.
 It was clear to me then that we (Die Matie) had stirred a hornet’s nest and this is what journalism thrives on: to seek the truth and to be the watchdog of society.
 More stories were soon revealed: the cyberbullying of gay people and gay shaming in public.
-The gay community hung out in crowds to feel safer”, said Smeets.
+The gay community hung out in crowds to feel safer,” said Smeets.

 The photo evoked a wildfire response from conservatives and appalling homophobic backlash.
 Some went as far as using the photo as a dartboard, or taking multiple papers from the stand to throw in the bin.